5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 - Misconfigured framebuffer patch with incorrect BusID and/or flags for the used cable/connector

 ### Solution
-- Modify framebuffer patch for your iGP
+- Modify framebuffer patch for your iGPU

 ### Supported Connection Types
 - **HDMI** &rarr; **HDMI**